Skip to main contentLink to External Link Policy

 image of hands holding a medicine bottle

-The possibility of drug interactions, direct toxicities, and contamination with active pharmaceutical agents are among the safety concerns about dietary and herbal supplements.
+The possibilities of drug interactions, direct toxicities, and contamination with active pharmaceutical agents are among the safety concerns about dietary and herbal supplements.
 Although there is a widespread public perception that herbs and botanical products in dietary supplements are safe, research has demonstrated that these products carry the same dangers as other pharmacologically active compounds.
 Interactions may occur between prescription drugs, over-the-counter drugs, dietary supplements, and even small molecules in food—making it a daunting challenge to identify all interactions that are of clinical concern.

 Concerns about herb-drug interactions are often not based on rigorous research.
-Most herb-drug interactions identified in current sources are hypothetical, inferred from animal studies, cellular assays, or based on other indirect means; however, attention to this issue is needed for drugs with a narrow therapeutic index, such as cancer chemotherapeutic agents, warfarin, and digoxin.
+Most herb-drug interactions identified in current sources are hypothetical, inferred from animal studies or cellular assays, or based on other indirect means; however, attention to this issue is needed for drugs with a narrow therapeutic index, such as cancer chemotherapeutic agents, warfarin, and digoxin.

 To date, well-designed clinical studies evaluating herbal supplement–drug interactions are limited and sometimes inconclusive.
 This issue of the Digest provides information about several herbs and their potential interactions with other agents.